 Part I - Data Collection

 In this exercise, you’ll be our evaluating at your personal energy consumption.
-Please collect data over two weekdays and the weekend; from this data, you’ll extrapolating to your average weekly and annual energy consumption.
+Please collect data over two weekdays and the weekend; from these data, you’ll be extrapolating to your average weekly and annual energy consumption.

 You’ll be collecting data regarding your energy consumption in six areas: